lynaghk/ucat/readme.md

 https://github.com/udoprog/bittle for bitsets?

+esp32s3 has UART_LOOPBACK in hardware --- could use this to avoid DMA entirely!?!

 ## Log

+### Jan 18 - handling the end.

+how can the device know when it's at the end of the chain and need to loop back?

+### Jan 17 - wire protocol

+I keep bouncing between:

+- fixed size, deterministic protocol that can be (tediously) implemented by hand
+- leaning on rust/postcard and "hacking" streaming by repeatedly trying to deserialize, e.g., message header.

+the former seems, well, tedious and hard to debug when I inevitably get things wrong. the latter feels like it'd make streaming potentially clunky/slow and make it harder for others to interop.

+In particular, the latency would seem to be nondeterministic if CPU spends a lot of time trying to deserialize a header.

+Alternatively I could "waste" some time to reduce jitter, and not try to deserialize until maxsize bytes have arrived (or end-of-packet).

+I think I should do my own streaming for now, since at least I'll learn some stuff and have a point of comparison later.

+One other question is how to handle CRC errors --- with ethercat the ethernet hardware handles this.
+But in my case, since the CRC comes at the end, how do I actually act on it?
+I guess I have to "buffer" the command and only "run" it once CRC checks out.

+that doesn't help with messages that I'm already streaming along, but it will at least eliminate problems with side effects like setting device outputs.

 ### Jan 17 - continued uart echoing

 Guess it's time to learn about futures and esp32 interrupts more myself.